 It warns that a generation of Kiwi kids will remember their childhood as one of computer games and other sedentary activities, rather than afternoons spent playing outside with friends.

-The report outlines how a lack of play can lead children to become overweight or obese and also deprives them of an activity crucial to healthy brain development.
+The report outlines how a lack of play can deprive children of an activity crucial to healthy brain development.

 It surveyed 168 children aged 8 to 12, 406 parents and 152 grandparents that see grandchildren in that age group at least once a month.

 Play was defined as an unstructured activity outside of school, such as backyard cricket.

 More than one in three children said they had no one to play with, one third said they ran out of ideas for play, and parents said children struggled to amuse themselves without electronic devices.

 Professor Grant Schofield, director of AUT University's Centre for Physical Activity and Nutrition, wrote in a foreword to the report that the findings were "astonishing".

 "[Children] need to 'unplug' and venture into the backyard to let their imagination run wild.
 Let them take some risks.
 Let them make mistakes.
 This is how they will learn."

 He told the Herald that an over-reliance on structured activities such as sports training or ballet was part of the problem.

 Research in Britain showed today's parents spent more time with their kids, but much of that was spent getting to and from organised activities.